Skip to main content

 pingCheck if SomeWM is running

-versionShow SomeWM version
+versionShow compositor version information

-eval <code>Evaluate Lua code and return result
+eval <code>Evaluate Lua code and return the result

 Client Commands

-Commands for window management.
 Client IDs are simple integers (1, 2, 3...) assigned when windows open.
 IDs increment but don't reuse within a session, and reset when the compositor restarts.

 CommandDescription